PeerChristensen/cohorts/cran-comments.md

 The same error message was reported by other package developers here: https://github.com/r-hub/rhub/issues/471

+The error only occurred for Windows Server 2008 R2 SP1, R-devel, 32/64 bit

 There was 1 NOTE:

 *   checking CRAN incoming feasibility ...
 NOTE